Upgrading from SharePoint 2010

 Implement a SharePoint hybrid solution

 Be aware of hidden costs associated with maintaining a server farm going forward, maintaining or migrating customizations, and upgrading the hardware upon which SharePoint Server depends.
 If you're aware and have accounted for all of these, it will be easier to continue upgrading on-premises.
 Otherwise, if you run your farm on legacy SharePoint Servers without heavy customization, you could benefit from a planned migration to SharePoint Online.
-It's also possible that on-premises SharePoint Server shops might opt to put some data in SharePoint Online to reduce the amount of hardware management keeping all their data on-premises involves.
+It's also possible that for your on-premises SharePoint Server environment, you might opt to put some data in SharePoint Online to reduce the amount of hardware management that keeping that all your data on-premises involves.
 It may be more economical to move some of your data into SharePoint Online.

 SharePoint Administrators may create an Office 365 Subscription, set up a brand new SharePoint Online site, and then cut away from SharePoint Server 2010, cleanly, taking only the most essential documents to the fresh SharePoint Online sites.
 From there, any remaining data may be drained from the SharePoint Server 2010 site into on-premises archives.